rclone/rclone/docs/content/rc.md

 If group is not provided then completed transfers for all groups will be returned.

+Note only the last 100 completed transfers are returned.

 Parameters
 - group - name of the stats group (string)